Research

 Relevant Publications:

-- Structure-Guided MR-to-CT Synthesis with Spatial and Semantic Alignments for Attenuation Correction of Whole-Body PET/MR Imaging
+- Structure-Guided MR-to-CT Synthesis with Spatial and Semantic Alignments for Attenuation Correction of Whole-Body PET/MR Imaging [MedIA’25]

-Medical Image Super-Resolution
+Medical Image Quality Enhancement

-MR Image Super-resolution for Arbitrary Inter-Slice Spacing Reduction
+MRI Super-resolution for Arbitrary Inter-Slice Spacing Reduction

 Relevant Publications: